gauravsett/website/index.md

 # About Me

 Hello!
 My name is Gaurav.
-I am a student at Georgia Tech and the director of our [AI Safety Initiative](https://aisi.dev){:target="_blank"}.
+I am a master's student at Georgia Tech and the director of our [AI Safety Initiative](https://aisi.dev){:target="_blank"}.

 ## Timeline